 Sometimes, locations for plants and pipework and ducts can create obstacles, even with the best design.
 Suppose you are a project manager or building owner responsible for site safety.
 In that case, it is your responsibility to ensure that these obstacles can be safely navigated, preventing the risk of falls.

-The Risks of Rooftops.
+The Risks of Roof Obstacles.

 Working at height will always pose a risk to workers, and as such, you should always avoid it.
 However, sometimes workers will need to access a roof for essential maintenance or repairs, so you need to ensure it is safe for them to do so.